A Lightweight Protocol for Matchgate Fidelity Estimation: Runtime Parameters

 \section{Runtime Parameters}

 Here we derive expressions for the sample and iteration numbers $l, m_\mu$ required for our protocol.
-These closely follow the derivations in~\citep{Flammia_2011} with some minor amendments, but we include them for completeness.
+These closely follow the derivations in~\citep{Flammia_2011} with amendments.
+The main difference is Equation \eqref{eqn:totexpshotbound}, which explicitly links the expected shot count with superoperator sparsity.